FullGardenStudent/fc_downloader/README.md

 # fc_downloader
 Basic four chan thread media downloader.
-Downloads all the media from a thread into the Downloads folder with appropriate thread catetory and name.
+Downloads all the media from a thread into the Downloads folder in the appropriate thread catetory and name directories.

 ## TO DO
 - verify already downloaded files